 • kitchen knives for most products, incl. bread, vegetables, meat, etc. – (16-21)°;

-The angle of sharpening largely determines the thickness of the blade.
-At the smallest angles, it should resemble a razor, and at high angles the possibility of manufacturing extra-strong, massive knives is created.
+The sharpening angle largely determines the thickness of the blade.
+At the smallest angles it should resemble a razor, and at large angles the possibility of manufacturing extra-strong, massive knives is created.

-The main purpose of the device is hard fixation one of the elements and a clear direction of movement of the second element.
+The main task of the device is rigid fixation one of the elements and a clear direction of movement of the second element.

 Types and choice of abrasive

-Required for knife sharpening abrasive stone, which will provide the necessary cutting of the metal.
-The abrasive ability is provided by a certain value of the surface graininess, i.e. the number of abrasive grains per unit area.
+To sharpen knives you need abrasive stone, which will ensure the necessary cutting of metal.
+The abrasive ability is provided by a certain surface grain size, i.e. the number of abrasive grains per unit area.
 According to this parameter, the following stones are distinguished:

-• fine (fine) abrasives - 590-720.
-This is the main category of whetstones used for sharpening knives;
+• fine abrasives – 590-720.
+This is the main category of sharpening stones used for cutting knives;

 • very fine (ultra, extra fine) or grinding abrasives.
 They are used for sharpening razors and fine surface finishing of knife blades.

 The shape of abrasives can be round (discs) or rectangular (bars).
-The most commonly used bars, and they are selected so that length significantly exceeded the length of the knife blade.
+The bars are most often used, and they are selected so that length significantly exceeded the length of the knife blade.

-For complete sharpening of the tool, it is recommended to have 2 bars of medium and fine grit.
-The set is best supplemented with a very small stone.
-The best option the use of double-sided bars is considered, in which one side has a medium grain size, and the opposite side has a fine grain size.
+To fully sharpen the tool, it is recommended to have 2 bars of medium and fine grain.
+It is better to complement the set with a very small stone.
+The best option It is considered the use of double-sided bars, in which one side has a medium grain, and the opposite has a fine grain.

 Manual sharpening procedure